-In this section, we present the first type of decision-based attacks, i.e., transfer-attack.
+In this section, we present the first type of decision-based attacks, i.e., transfer attack.
 We start by introducing our key intuition.
 Then, we describe the attack methodology.
-In the end, we present the evaluation results.
+Finally, we present the evaluation results.